nightscout/cgm-remote-monitor/CONTRIBUTING.md

   };
   ```

-If in doubt, format your code with `js-beautify --indent-size 2 --comma-first  --keep-array-indentation`
+If in doubt, format your code with `js-beautify --indent-size 2 --comma-first  --keep-array-indentation --space-after-named-function`

 ## Create a prototype